ShawnHymel/saleae-docs/_pages/getting-started.md

 ### Measure the Signal

-Open the Logic software with the logic analyzer plugged in.
+Open the Logic software with the Logic Analyzer plugged in.
 Click on the **Device Settings Button**.

 In the device settings window, set the speed to **at least 50 MS/s** and the duration to **1 second**.
 Click both **Clear** buttons to disable all channels, leaving only the digital channel 0 enabled.
 Click the **analog Channel 0** to enable it, and click the **digital Channel 0** to disable it.